pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 Why is code review so important?

-* Eliminate bugs early
+* A good review can eliminate bugs early.
-* Make the project maintainable in the long run
+* A good review can make the project maintainable in the long run.

 Some high level guidelines about code review in the TiDB community: